ChanceQZ/personal-website/content/authors/admin/_index.md

   url: http://en.njnu.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include GIS, GeoAI, spatial data mining, machine learning, deep learning, and geographic modeling.
+bio: I'm a GISer, and my research interests include spatial data mining, machine learning, deep learning, and geographic modeling.

 # Interests to show in About widget
 interests: